 - Identify the default CoS settings on devices running the Junos OS.

-- Configure and verify behavior aggregate (BA) and multifield (MF) classification.
+- Configure and verify the behaviour aggregate (BA) and multifield (MF) classification.

-- Configure and verify two-color and tricolor marking policers.
+- Configure and verify two-colour and tricolour marking policers.

 - Configure and verify schedulers and their components.